Inference of a time delay in stochastic systems: Perturbation and deep learning-based approach -- numerical results

 \subsection{Network trained on linear model applied to $\tanh$ feedback force data}

-For the red data points in Fig.~\ref{fig:network_linear_attractive}, we use the same network (trained on the linear feedback force with $k_a = k_b > 0$) to infer the delay time for trajectories from simulations of the $\tanh$ feedback force system, where we averaged the results for several different values of the parameter $A$ of the $\tanh$ feedback force [Eq.~\eqref{eq:tanh_fb_force}] as well as ten noise realizations.
+For the red data points in Fig.~\ref{fig:network_linear_attractive}, we use the same network (trained on the linear feedback force with $k_a = k_b > 0$) to infer the delay time for trajectories from simulations of the $\tanh$ feedback force system, where we averaged the results for several different values of the parameter $A$ of the $\tanh$ feedback force [Eq.~\eqref{eq:tanh_fb_force}] as well as $10$ noise realizations.
 We ensured that the linear feedback force system was trained in a parameter range that is similar to that of the $\tanh$ feedback force, if it was linearly approximated.

 Overall, we find accurate inference results, with classification probabilities in excess of 80 percent for delay times close to those used in training.
-Looking closely, we observe that the peaks are shifted slightly to the left, that is, the network slightly overestimates the delay time in the test trajectories, especially for the longer delay times considered.
+Looking closely at Fig.~\ref{fig:network_linear_attractive}a, we observe that the peaks still approximately follow a Gaussian but are shifted slightly to the left, that is, the network slightly overestimates the delay time in the test trajectories, especially for the longer delay times considered.
 Another observation concerns larger deviations that we find at the highest values of the delay time $\tau$.
 We interpret this observation as follows.
 For long delay times, the $\tanh$ feedback force~\eqref{eq:tanh_fb_force} becomes constant at large displacements.
 On the other hand, for small amplitudes $A$, the change in the feedback force in response to the perturbation is no longer clearly distinguishable from thermal noise.
-In those cases, the neural network can no longer clearly distinguish between different delay times leading to an increased probability for small inferred delay (where $\tau = 0$ corresponds to diffusive behavior).
+Therefore, the underlying reason for the observed deviations may be a dominance of diffusive behavior when the $\tanh$ feedback force assumes a constant value (beyond the linear regime) for large displacements in combination with a small feedback force amplitude compared to noise.
+In those cases, the neural network can no longer clearly distinguish between different delay times leading to an increased probability (see Fig.~\ref{fig:network_linear_attractive}b) for inferring short delay (where $\tau = 0$ corresponds to diffusive behavior).